YasmineBB/curated/testing.md

 ##### As a Site User I want to be able to easily view unique pieces so that I can decide whether I want to add to my basket

 - From the homepage the user can click the 'View All' button or select from the navigation bar and is taken to a page that displays all the products on the site.
+From there they can find out more about each product by clicking on it.

 ![products-page](./documentation/readme/products-page.png)